Last Updated on January 5, 2021 by Julia Wilson

 The veterinarian will also schedule a follow-up appointment two weeks post-surgery to check the cat’s progress.

 As the extraction is performed under general anesthetic, the cat won’t feel any pain during the procedure.

 The cost will depend on the tooth affected and the complexity of the surgery but can range from $400 to $1000 or more.

 What happens if I leave the tooth?

-The mouth is a bacteria-rich environment; once the pulp is exposed to bacterial contamination and inflammation, root canal or extraction is necessary.
+The mouth is a bacteria-rich environment; once the pulp is exposed to bacterial contamination and inflammation, root canal or dental extraction is necessary.
 Teeth don’t repair themselves and require intervention.
 Left untreated the following will occur:

 - The cat will be in chronic pain.

 - As the body attempts to protect itself, it walls off bacteria to form a dental abscess.

 - Bacteria can enter the bloodstream (bacteremia), which can cause organ damage.